 Employees may not give or receive gifts, with the exception of small token gifts whose value does not exceed about NOK 200, preferably promotional items.
 If it is clear that refusal to accept a gift of higher value will be considered impolite, however, the employee may accept the gift, but must report the matter immediately to his/her immediate superior or compliance officer, and the gift must be handed over to him/her.

-If the employee is aware that the business connection has a lower value limit than Beerenberg, gifts of a value higher than that which applies in the recipient’s organization should not be exchanged.
+If the employee is aware that the business connection has a lower value limit than Beerenberg, gifts of a value higher than that which applies in the recipient’s organisation should not be exchanged.

 Cash is unacceptable irrespective of the amount or circumstances.